trec-decision/trec-decision.github.io/index.md

 #### Search Topics
 Unlike previous tracks, the assessors will not be creating their own topic statements.
 Instead, the assessors will be provided the topic query and narrative.
-The topics will be provided as xml files using the following format:
+The topics will be provided as xml files using the following format (tentative):

 ```
 <topics>